With summer ending in Litchfield Park, now is an ideal time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to cautiously clean the metallic fins.
-These parts are also known as condenser coils and move heat away from your equipment.
+Then use the vacuum to gently clean the metallic fins.
+These pieces are also called condenser coils and move heat away from your equipment.

-You need to be cautious with these fragile coils.
-Warped or crinkled fins can influence efficiency.
+You need to be careful with these delicate coils.
+Misshapen or crushed fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust misshapen fins.
-You can also get a fin comb from an appliance parts store.
-A pro from Cooler Tymes LLC should handle large amounts of damage.
+Use a butter knife to straighten bent fins.
+You can also use a fin comb from an appliance part retailer.
+A pro from Cooler Tymes LLC should handle extensive damage.

 4. Clean the Inside

-After extracting the fan, pull out leaves and other yard rubbish.
-Then clean the inside of the equipment with a wet rag.
+After extracting the fan, fish out leaves and other yard rubbish.
+Then wipe the inside of the system with a wet cloth.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to wash the fins, directing water from the inside out.
-Replace the fan once you’re done.
+The only coil cleaner you have to have is water.
+Use light pressure from a hose nozzle to clean the fins, showering water from the inside out.
+Replace the fan once you’re completed.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not running correctly, reach out to us a call at 623-208-6444.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not running correctly, contact us a call at 623-208-6444.

 Related: Air Conditioner Service: Pay a Little Now, Save Later